zxc228/project3_Q2/README.md

 ## Backend is in backend directory

 # Very important rule
 Do not use main branch for coding.
-Create your own branches and push them to this respository and Ilya will merge everything!
+Create your own branches and push them to this respository and Ilya or Juanma will merge everything!